 If you enjoy hiking, you have a choice between two trails.
 First, the Visitor Center Trail takes you through tall hardwoods and limestone bluffs.
 This is a short trail above the river floodplain.
 For a more extensive hike try the Upper Chipola trails.
 This provides 6 miles of woodlands along the Chipola River.
 Although the park doesn’t rent horses, you can ride your own along these trails.
 The park does have stables if you plan to stay the night.
 These trails are also open to bicyclists.

 Sleeping Under the Stars

-38 campsites are available to choose from at Florida Caverns State Park.
+Florida Caverns State Park has 38 campsites to choose from.
 32 are located near the Blue Hole camping area which include electricity, water, sewer hookups, picnic table, in ground grill and a fire ring.
 The equestrian camping area has 3 RV sites that have the above amenities minus the sewer hook ups.
 3 additional tent sites are also located in the equestrian area but do not have electricity or sewer.
 Restrooms with showers are available at both sites.
 If you want to take a dip, you can swim in the 35′ deep Blue Hole area.

 Caverns in Florida: A Brief History

 Thanks to the Civilian Conservation Corps we have the ability to tour these caverns today.
 In 1938 under a program started by FDR to provide work during the depression, workers spent 4 years working these caves.
 They used chisels and picks to carve the passageways large enough to walk through.
 For $1 a day they enhanced ridges to make the ground less treacherous.
 Some were assigned to map the caves and string electric lights making the caverns fit for tourists.